-The following table provides information with respect to the compensation of directors of the Company during 2020, the most recently completed fiscal year.
+The following table provides information with respect to the compensation of directors of the Company during 2021, the most recently completed fiscal year.

-The Company maintains an equity compensation plan for its non-employee directors.
-In accordance with SEC regulations, outright grants of stock are valued in accordance with the terms of the plan and consistent with Accounting Standards Codification Topic 718, Compensation - Stock Compensation, at the closing price of the stock on the date of grant.
+The Company maintains an equity compensation program for its non-employee directors.
+In accordance with SEC regulations, outright grants of stock are valued in accordance with the terms of the plan and consistent with Topic 718, at the closing price of the stock on the date of grant.

-All non-employee directors received an annual retainer of approximately \$55,010 for service on the Company Board, payable in restricted stock units that vest in four substantially equal installments.
+All non-employee directors received an annual retainer of approximately \$60,024 for service on the Board, payable in restricted stock units that vest in four substantially equal installments.
 In order for an installment to vest, the director must be serving on the Board at the scheduled time of vesting.
-The first installment vests as of the grant date, and the second, third, and fourth installments vest on July 1, 2020; October 1, 2020; and January 4, 2021, respectively.
-The RSUs were issued on May 1, 2020 (following the directors' reelection to the Board) and valued at the closing price of SFNC on that date, \$17.82.
+The first installment vests as of the grant date, and the second, third, and fourth installments vest on July 1, 2021; October 1, 2021; and January 3, 2022, respectively.
+The RSUs were issued on May 28, 2021 (following the directors' reelection to the Board) and valued at the closing price of SFNC on that date, \$30.50.
+If a director joins the Board in between annual meetings of shareholders, the annual retainer is prorated and paid in cash.

-Non-employee directors serving on committees receive an annual cash retainer for service on the committee as set forth in the table below (unless the director elects to receive such retainers in restricted stock units).
+Non-employee directors serving on committees receive an annual cash retainer for service on the committee as set forth in the table below (unless the director elects to receive such retainers in RSUs).
 For any director appointed to a committee during the year, the retainer is prorated based upon the remaining period of service.
-Committee chairmen receive a stipend in addition to their committee retainer due to their increased responsibilities.
+Committee chairmen receive an enhanced retainer due to their increased responsibilities.

-Committee Member Retainer Chairman Stipend
+Committee Member Retainer Chairman Retainer

-Audit \$10,000 \$20,000
+Audit \$15,000 \$30,000

-Compensation \$10,000 \$10,000
+Compensation \$10,000 \$20,000

-Executive \$10,000 \$20,000
+Executive \$10,000 \$30,000

-Nominating & Corporate Governance \$10,000 \$10,000
+Nominating & Corporate Governance \$10,000 \$20,000

-Risk \$10,000 \$20,000
+Risk \$10,000 \$35,000

 The Company maintains a voluntary deferred compensation plan in which non-employee directors may defer receipt of any part or all of their respective directors' fees, including retainer fees, meeting fees and committee fees.
 The director must elect to participate in the plan prior to the calendar year for which the deferral will be applicable.
 Upon election, a director must elect the form of payment (lump sum or annual installments over two to five years) and the date of payment (attainment of a specified age or cessation of serving as a director of the Company).
-The sums deferred under the plan are credited to an account for the director along with earnings on the deferred sum at an interest rate equal to the yield on the ten-year U. S. Treasury bond, computed quarterly.
-The table below summarizes the compensation the Company paid the directors during 2020.
+The sums deferred under the plan are credited to an account for the director along with earnings on the deferred sum at an interest rate equal to the yield on the ten-year U.S. Treasury bond, computed quarterly.
+The table below summarizes the compensation the Company paid the directors during 2021.